-Recognizing the Symptoms
+Recognize the Symptoms

-Starting With Cultural Treatments
+Start With Cultural Treatments

-Prune fronds with large numbers of false oleander scales.
+Prune fronds with large numbers of false oleander scales to treat scale on sago palms.
 Rinse your pruning tools in rubbing alcohol between cuts and after use so they don't spread scale nymphs, and dispose of the fronds in sealed plastic bags.
 Pruning may also treat early cycad scale infestations.

 Lift each frond individually and spray both the top and bottom surfaces until they drip.
 Spray the base of the crown, trunk and cones, getting into all the crevices.
 Also spray the soil around the sagos every other month to kill nymphs migrating to the roots.
 After spraying, discard the leftover solution where it won't flow into drainage systems or surface water.